Chance (1786 London ship)

 Chance was a schooner launched in Virginia in 1779, probably under another name.
-From 1786 she traded between London and Africa, though she may have traded in slaves within African waters.
+From 1786 she traded between London and Africa, though she may have traded in enslaved people within African waters.
 A tornado on 28 March 1789 upset her.
-Her crew saved themselves, but abandoned her and the 33 slaves onboard.
-By chance, another vessel later was able to rescue the 11 slaves by then still alive.
+Her crew saved themselves, but abandoned her and the 33 captives on board.
+By chance, another vessel later was able to rescue the 11 captives by then still alive.

 Career

 Chance first appeared in Lloyd's Register (LR) in 1786.

 In 1787 she reportedly reached the Îles de Los before returning to Portsmouth and then Gravesend on 10 July.
 On 28 August she again sailed for Africa.
 By 16 August 1788 she had returned to Gravesend.
 On 1 October she sailed for Africa.

 Fate

 Chance, Proudfoot, master, was off Dixcove when a tornado on 28 March 1789 pushed her on her side.
-The crew was saved in her boats.
+The crew saved themselves in her boats.